OliveTin/themes/README.md

-# ThemesList
+# themes.OliveTin.app

-All the OliveTin themes
+You can browse all the themes at https://themes.olivetin.app